What are Flat Feet?

 Yes, flat feet are also sometimes referred to as fallen arches.
 Flat feet are characterised by an abnormally flattened arch that falls toward the ground from a young.
 Fallen arches may be used to describe a flat feet condition – caused by the collapse of the arch on one or both feet – that has developed over time as one ages.
 When the pain becomes severe, you may wish to consult your orthopaedic doctor for flat foot treatment options, which may include flat foot reconstruction surgery.

-Yes, insurance and MediSave can cover flat foot surgery.
+Yes, insurance and MediSave can cover various procedures, including metatarsalgia surgery and flat foot surgery.
 However, the extent of the coverage will depend on the extent of your injury and your insurance plan.
 For MediSave-accredited clinics, patients who undergo minor procedures may be able to claim part of the surgery fees.
 It is best for patients to visit the clinic and confirm the eligibility of their treatment for MediSave claims and the level of coverage offered by their insurance plan.

 Clinic Location